SOEN-390/covid-19-tracker-app/README.md

 - Open: `http://127.0.0.1:8100`

 # App Deployment
-Deployment of the app is made on Vercel
+Deployment of the app is made on Firebase
-- All changes to master, updates the Vercel deployed app
+- All changes to master, updates the live Firebase deployed app
-- For each PR, a deployment is made in order to test the website
+- For each PR, a preview deployment is made in order to test the website
-- Vercel waits for all GitHub Workflows to finish and succeeds, in order to deploy
+- Firebase waits for all GitHub Workflows to finish and succeeds, in order to deploy
-- The Vercel website is connected to the deployed AWS server
+- The Firebase website is connected to the deployed AWS server